I love the flavour of this vegan cashew cheese with jalapeños, but I tend to forget in between making it, just how much tastier it gets when matured!

 It starts off with a cheese-spread consistency and can be used immediately, spread on crackers or gluten free toast, but the real flavour and character comes through after 2-3 days in the fridge.

 Just put the vegan cashew cheese onto a dish in the fridge and leave it alone.
 After a couple of days, turn it over so that the bottom side also matures.

 It then has a lovely firm texture, gooey and soft, but firm enough to hold its form.

 Everyone I know who’s tried this, loves it.
-I should point out that they don’t think it tastes like dairy cheese though.
-So let’s be clear from the outset.
-This isn’t a chunk of cheddar!
+I should point out that it doesn’t taste anything like dairy cheese though.
+So let’s be clear from the outset: this isn’t a chunk of cheddar!

 When you go vegan, you find things to use as substitutes to things you used to eat.
 But in reality the flavour will always be different when you make plant based versus animal based.
 Like this vegan mayonnaise or these other types of vegan cheeses – all delicious but unique.

 And the number one secret killer food in a vegan kitchen has to be the amazing cashew sauce, which I used on and with everything, in its various different forms.